-As an additional means of managing insurance risk the branch holds capital reserves in excess of its best estimate liabilities.
-The branch ensures that sufficient excess capital is held throughout the year to meet a combination of specific adverse outcomes from its insurance business.
+As an additional means of managing insurance risk the entity holds capital reserves in excess of best estimate liabilities.
+The entity ensures that sufficient excess capital is held throughout the year to meet a combination of specific adverse outcomes from its insurance business.
+In addition to meeting all of its statutory obligations in this regard, the Board has adopted a formal target surplus policy, following receipt of advice on this matter from the entity's Appointed Actuary.
+This policy aims to maintain an additional capital reserve buffer, allowing it to withstand an even greater range of adverse outcomes than envisaged in the statutory regulations.